openoakland/dos-census-events/CONTRIBUTING.md

 #### Ready

-Work that we are planning for the current sprint.
-Work in this column should be well-defined and ready to begin work.
+Prioritized stories ready for a team member to begin work.
+Stories in this column should be well-defined and ready to begin work.

 ##### Exit criteria